skonfig/extra/type/__ssrq_uwsgi_app/man.rst

    string) you may need to increase the buffer size.
-   It is a security measure too, so adapt to your app needs instead of maxing it out. cap
+   It is a security measure too, so adapt to your app needs instead of maxing it out. cache2 create a new generation shared cache.

+   cf. `The New Generation Cache subsystem (cache2) <https://uwsgi-docs.readthedocs.io/en/latest/Changelog-1.9.html#the-new-generation-cache-subsystem-cache2>`_ for more information. cap
    Can be used multiple times.
 chdir